yegor256/blog/_drafts/recruiters.md

 | Hello, I've got a database of 5,000 single ladies.
 I can help you find your soul mate! | Hey, I know Silva, she seems to be a perfect match for you, how about I introduce you two? |

 Jeff is trying to sell himself.
 He has the database!
 He knows the ladies!
 I should talk to him!
-He is my new friend!
+He is my new friend!...
 No, not really, this is not what I want.
 I don't want you, Jeff.
 Sorry.
 I'm not interested in knowing or dating you.
 Delete.

 Amy, on the other hand, puts Silva in front.
 This is who I want to know: Silva!
 Amy is just a temporary <del>middleman</del> middlewoman.
 She is not even trying to sell herself, even though, I'm sure, she also has a database of ladies, and so on.
-She is no different than Jeff, but she presents herself right: "I'm here just to introduce you to Silva, that's it!"
-Amy, I like you, I will reply.
+Technically speadking, she is no different than Jeff, but she presents herself right:
+"I'm here just to introduce you to Silva, that's it!"
+Amy, I like you, I reply!

 How about these two: